gavin-robey/fractal_visualizer/doc/Plan-4.1.md

         This method returns a single element from the palette array at index of count
         '''
         return palette at count

+    def getLength(self):
+        '''
+        Return: Int
+        This method has no arguments
+        This method returns the length of the palette created
+        '''
 ```
 #### What happens with good input?
 * If all input is correct, then a single color is output.